mmalgeri/mariadb-aws-cloudformation-templates/README.md

 ## Getting started
-Set "Default"  values for all the  "Parameters" at top of template
+Set "Default"  values for all the  "Parameters"

 ========================================================